squidgroup/squidSim_vignette/docs/index.md

 ### Notation for a linear mixed model {-}

 There are several ways to write out an equation for a linear model.
-First we can write out all the different variables:
+First, we can write out all the different variables:

 $y_i = \beta_0 + \beta_1 x_{1,i} + \beta_2 x_{2,i} + \beta_3 x_{3,i} + \epsilon_i$